bunchofcellulose/bunchofcellulose.github.io/content/_index.md

 ## Where can I find you?

-If you want to contact me, you can either reach me out via email at [bunchofcellulose@gmail.com](mailto:bunchofcellulose@gmail.com), or [Linkedin](https://www.linkedin.com/in/iam-akshat-srivastava/).
-You can also reach out on [discord](https://discord.gg/bV8bxvTmzU).
+If you want to contact me, you can either reach me out via email at [bunchofcellulose@gmail.com](mailto:bunchofcellulose@gmail.com),  [Linkedin](https://www.linkedin.com/in/iam-akshat-srivastava/), or [discord](https://discord.gg/bV8bxvTmzU).

+The site is uploaded on my [GitHub](https://github.com//bunchofcellulose).